webessentials/WE.SwiftMailerSpool/README.md

 ## Usage

 Different from the [Neos Swift Mailer](https://github.com/neos/swiftmailer), a `\Swift_Message` has to be created instead of using the `\TYPO3\SwiftMailer\Message` object.
-This is due to a problems on the serialization of the message that happens in the `\FileSpool` as the serialized `\TYPO3\SwiftMailer\Message` does not include its parent properties of the `\Swift_Message`.
+This is due to a problem on the serialization of the message that happens in the `\FileSpool` as the serialized `\TYPO3\SwiftMailer\Message` does not include its private parent properties of the
+`\Swift_Message`.

 The process is the same as with the normal SwiftMailer library.